What is the Proper Way to Hold a Dart? How Grip Style Should Lead You to Barrel Choice

 A hand has 27 bones and sesamoid bones that can occur randomly and in different places based on use and strain.
 The vast differences of the hand, and in turn grip have to do with many variables: size, strength, flexibility, the work we do, the injuries we’ve incurred, skin moisture, and finger nails.

-Any of these alone would be enough to dictate how we grip a dart.
+Any of these alone would be enough to dictate how we hold a dart.
 The variability and uniqueness gets greater when all of these factors interact with one another.

 X-ray graphic of a hand skeleton